Offers In Compromise Services

 If the IRS accepts your Offer in Compromise, you will need to comply with all the terms listed in your agreement.
 By failing to comply with the agreement, you open up the possibility of the IRS suing you for the original amount of the tax debt in addition to penalties and interest.

-Choose BC Tax for Your IRS Debt Settlement Services
+Choose BC Tax in Denver for Your IRS Debt Settlement Services

 Through BC Tax’s IRS Offer in Compromise services, our expert team has helped individuals and businesses across the country effectively settle their debts and save thousands of dollars.
 We can help negotiate your tax debt with the IRS, and possibly secure an offer in compromise.